dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ### Using cluster_by

-The `cluster_by` config accepts either a string, or a list of strings to use as clustering keys.
+The `cluster_by` config accepts either a string or a list of strings to use as clustering keys.
 The following example will create a sessions table that is clustered by the `session_start` column.

 <File name='models/events/sessions.sql'>